1,000+ Opportunities

 Kristen Conroy (Department of Biological Engineering/Engineering Service Learning) for “Engineering Service Learning in Ghana” Richard Fletcher (Department of Arts Administration, Education and Policy) for “Ways of Listening and Learning at the Toronto Biennial of Art” Fabio Leite (Ohio State Lima) for “ Intercultural Competence for Study and Work at Ohio State” Larysa Stepanova (Department of Slavic and Eastern European Languages and Cultures) for “Collaboration with the Institution of Higher Education Abroad” in collaboration with Russian Federal University Joni Tornwall (College of Nursing) for “Global Perspectives on Instructional Design and Peer Feedback in Nursing Education” Michele Saraiva Carilo (Department of Spanish and Portuguese) for "Teaching Abroad: Exploring Innovative Pedagogies and Socio-culturally Diverse Contexts” Teaching TESOL students intercultural and contextual background related to Brazil Matt Dreher (Center for Aviation Studies) for “ Collaborative Aviation Learning through Internationally Integrated Classwork” in partnership with Mae Fah Luang University (Thailand) and Seneca College (Canada) Howard Greene (Office of Diversity, Outreach and Inclusion Office for “Sustainable Community Development Collaborative Partnership” in partnership with Zamorano University (Honduras) and Heart to Honduras Gisell Jeter-Bennett (Office of Diversity, Outreach and Inclusion) for “Exploring Race, Gender, and Class in Engineering Education” in Rio, Brazil and Bahia, Brazil Danielle Schoon (Department of Near Eastern Languages and Cultures) for “Virtual Exchange in Istanbul, Turkey” in partnership with Kadir Has University (Turkey) Larysa Stepanova (Department of Slavic and East European Languages and Cultures) for “ Virtual Component to the Upper-Level Language Class” in partnership with Russian Federal University (Russia) Lyn Tjon Soei (Department of Women’s Gender and Sexuality Studies) for "The Transnational Feminist Legal Advocacy Clinic” in partnership with Amsterdam Law School (Netherlands) and Bureau Clara Wichmann (Netherlands) Sarah Van Beurden (Department of African American and African Studies) for "The Afro-Ecuadorian Diaspora: A Collaborative Classroom Project” in Quito, Ecuador

-Based on current listing details, eligibility includes: Open to Ohio State faculty members.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Open to Ohio State faculty members.
+Confirm the full requirements in the official notice before applying.